unbounded-enterprise/asset-layer-sdk-unity/README.md

 ## Installation

 This repo can be installed via the Unity Package Manager.
-Installing with UPM requires adding an assembly reference from this package to your project.
+Installing with UPM may require adding an assembly reference for this package to your project.

 You can also install this package by copying the repo and adding it to your Assets folder.